nikoheikkila/nikoheikkila.fi/src/pages/blog/checking-a-web-page-for-dead-links/index.md

 }
 ```

 Note that we are using `*url.URL` as the type for link member.
 Since URLs are essentially a form of structured data, we want to pass them as such.
-It also mitigates any potential security risks emerging from passing and returning simple strings around.
+It also mitigates any potential security risks emerging from passing and returning plain strings around.
 We can always get the underlying string representation of the URL by using the `url.String()` method before, e.g. printing it out.

 Next, we need a few convenience methods for modelling the data within our structure.
 For instance, we want to know if the link is considered _healthy_.
 I've chosen that link is healthy if, and only if, the status code from the HTTP response is in the `2xx` range, which is a traditional sign of a successful HTTP request.
 Struct method `isHealthy()` is responsible for telling us this.